Search for the decay of the Higgs boson to a pair of light pseudoscalar bosons in the final state with four bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis procedure

 \subsection{Systematic uncertainties}

 The overall uncertainty in the determination of the integrated luminosity over the 2016--2018 data-taking period is~1.6\%~\cite{CMS:2021xjt,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 Systematic uncertainties related to the event simulation include those associated with the PDFs, the value of the strong coupling strength \alpS, and the renormalization and factorization scales.
 We evaluate these uncertainties by altering the PDFs and scales of the simulated background samples according to the PDF4LHC prescription of Ref.~\cite{Butterworth:2015oua}.
 Their effect on the yields is estimated to be 4--5\%.
+The differences between the NNPDF3.1 and PDF4LHC uncertainties are found to be small compared to the statistical uncertainties in the background templates.
 The uncertainties in the signal cross section arising from the perturbative QCD calculations, PDF, and the \alpS scales have a negligible effect on the shape of the signal.
 Their effects on the yield correspond to 0.7 and 1.9\%, respectively, for \wh production, and to 3.8 and 1.6\%, respectively, for \zh production~\cite{LHCHiggsCrossSectionWorkingGroup:2011ti}, and are taken into account by introducing nuisance parameters with log-normal distributions into the fit.
 We assign the following theoretical uncertainties on the cross sections for those simulated backgrounds whose normalization is not determined in the fit: \ttlf events (6\%)~\cite{Czakon:2013goa}, single top quark events (5\%)~\cite{Kidonakis:2010ux, Kidonakis:2013zqa}, diboson and triboson events (50\%)~\cite{Gehrmann:2014fva,Cascioli:2014yka}, \zjets events in the \wh channel (2\%)~\cite{CMS:2018mdl}, and rare electroweak processes (15\%).

 Tables~\ref{tab:statsyst_wh} and~\ref{tab:statsyst_zh} summarize the other systematic uncertainties that are considered in the analysis.
 For those, the shape variations are taken into account in the template fit, while their effect on the background and signal yield has been evaluated for illustration purposes.
 For signal events, the estimate of these uncertainties are shown for two choices of the pseudoscalar mass: $\ma=20$ and 60\GeV.